berserker1/berserker1.github.io/README.md

 - **Express concepts and ideas**
   - Different concepts technical/non-technical, how I see them, what they mean to me, what they mean to everybody else according to me.
 - **Share what I know**
-  - Some experience I gained, the process ( in short ) I had to go through to learn it and what the reader should know from all of this to help him save his time and not go through the same journey ( possibly have a better one ).
+  - Some experience I gained, the process ( in short ) I had to go through to learn it and what the reader should know from all of this to help him save its time and not go through the same journey ( possibly have a better one ).

 ## Theme

 The theme I took from [this](https://github.com/victorvoid/space-jekyll-template) awsome repo.

+ - A simple spacemacs template on jekyll [here](https://victorvoid.github.io/space-jekyll-template/).